Azure/azure-powershell/src/LoadTesting/docs/Get-AzLoad.md

 ```

 ### -ResourceGroupName
-The name of the resource group.
+Name of the resource group.
-The name is case insensitive.

 ```yaml
 Type: System.String